Skip to Main Content

 What will SMU pay for?

-Some journals (particularly IEEE journals) charge if an article goes over a certain page length.
-This charge is not covered by SMU.
+• Overlength charges (some journals charge if an article goes over a certain page length)

 Creative Commons licenses